antononcube/QRMon-R/README.md

-# Quantile Regression workflows monad in R
+# Quantile Regression Monad in R

 This repository is for the R implementation of a software monad for Quantile Regression workflows called **Q**uantile **R**egression **Mon**ad (QRMon).